 The whirlwind that is the Xbox One and PS4 pre-launch marketing has me spinning around with excitement.
 Every day I glean more titbits that tantalize my gaming taste buds and I just keep looking at the launch list of games and want to write about them.
-The Elder Scrolls Online was one game that actually scared me a little as I though Skyrim was so massive that Oblivion Online will give the World Of Warcraft a run for its money.
-With this in mind I thought I would reflect on various games set in medieval times.
+The Elder Scrolls Online was one game that actually scared me a little as I thought Skyrim was so massive that Oblivion Online will give the World Of Warcraft a run for its money.
+With this in mind, I thought I would reflect on various games set in medieval times.

-While the whole of Assassin’s Creed spans several time lines, the original takes place in the Dark Ages, where we meet the Altair and learn the story of Desmond and his lineage.
+While the whole of Assassin’s Creed spans several timelines, the original takes place in the Dark Ages, where we meet the Altair and learn the story of Desmond and his lineage.
 The original lets you travel various cities during this time; Jerusalem, Masyaf, Acre and Damascus, all created to be as historically accurate as possible.
 Although many have long forgotten the original after being overshadowed by 2 and 3, it still stands as an awesome game and a really dedicated tribute to the time period.

 Elder Scrolls IV – Oblivion